kuhnza/angular-google-places-autocomplete/README.md

 Contributing
 ------------

-Issue a pull request including any relevent testing and updated any documentation if required.
+Issue a pull request including any relevant testing and updated any documentation if required.